Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Analytical decomposition

 \subsection{Necessity of \texorpdfstring{\cref{lem:ball}}{Lemma 1}}

-Here we shortly describe the first attempts we made to obtain an analyticity factor close to 1 when resorting to~\cite[Lemma~1]{HQV+17} instead of \cref{lem:ball}.
-They were partly successful as we could use them to improve on the lower bound from~\cite{HQV+17}.
+Here we shortly describe the first attempts we made to obtain an analyticity factor close to 1 when resorting to~\cite[Lemma~1]{HQV+17} instead of \cref{lem:ball}, which amounts to having $\|\bx_T-v_0\bp\|_1$ instead of $\|\bx_T-v_0\bp\|_2$ in \cref{eqn:y}.
+These attempts were partly successful as we could use them to improve on the lower bound from~\cite{HQV+17}.

-Given the atoms describing the last iterate $\bx_T$ returned by \cref{algo:bpcg} and considering that $v_c^\mathrm{Wer}\leq\eta^2\nu_1 v_0$ where $\nu=1/(1+\|\bx_T-v_0\bp\|_1)$, one can try to adjust the weights of the convex decomposition to improve on the bound provided by these atoms.
-This can be written as
+Given the atoms describing the last iterate $\bx_T$ returned by \cref{algo:bpcg} and considering that $v_c^\mathrm{Wer}\geq\eta^2\nu_1 v_0$ where $\nu=1/(1+\|\bx_T-v_0\bp\|_1)$, one can try to adjust the weights of the convex decomposition to improve on the bound provided by these atoms.
+This amounts to solving the following linear-fractional programming problem:

-where $\mu$ runs between 1 and the number of atoms in the final active set of \cref{algo:bpcg}.
-In other words, $\mu$ indexes the deterministic strategies $\ba_\mu$ selected by \cref{algo:bpcg}.
-Each atom $a_\mu$ is a matrix of the same dimension as $\bp$ and the constraint $\sum_\mu q_\mu\ba_\mu\geq v\bp$ is entry-wise.
-Note that, with this constraint, the denominator of the objective function in \cref{eqn:frac_norm1} is linear so that the problem is a linear fractional programming instance, which can be reformulates into a linear programming instance~\cite{Baj03}.
+where $\mu$ indexes the atoms in the active set produced by \cref{algo:bpcg}.
+Each atom $\ba_\mu$ is a matrix of the same dimension as $\bp$ and the constraint $\sum_\mu q_\mu\ba_\mu\geq v\bp$ is entry-wise.
+Note that, with this constraint, \cref{eqn:frac_norm1} can be reformulated as a linear program~\cite{Baj03}.